Phileosopher/commonplace/language-writing-editing.md

 - Read out loud as you write, then remove awkward language you'd never actually say.
 - Unless you're trying to be vague or artistic, poetic styling is inappropriate.
+- To avoid giving a monotone feel, never write with the same number of words from sentence to sentence.
 - Formalized language gives extra work for the reader, so use easy-to-understand words.
 - Harder subjects generally call for simple words.
 - Which of the two is better to read?